anntzer/pypi2pkgbuild/README.md

 respected, but may cause `pypi2pkgbuild.py` to fail as some `pip` calls will be unexpectedly modified.

+Likewise, user-site packages are ignored unless `PYTHONNOUSERSITE` is explicitly set to an empty value.

 ## Build-time dependencies of packages

 `pypi2pkgbuild.py` attempts to guess whether `Cython` and `SWIG` are build-time